punkisdead/weather_forecast/README.md

 To leverage the OpenWeatherAPI client an API key must be created at [OpenWeatherAPI](https://openweathermap.org/api).
 The configuration for this client can be found in the `config/initializers/open_weather.rb` file.

+## Interactor

+This application leverages the [interactor](https://github.com/collectiveidea/interactor) gem to organize the multiple steps needed to retrieve the current weather for an address.

 ## ENV vars

-In order to not store sensitive secrets in the application, all API keys and sensitive information is stored in a `.env` file, and in a `.env.test` for running the tests.
-A `.env.example` file has been provided as a starting point, and can be copied and used for the `.env` and `.env.test` files respectively.
+In order to not store sensitive secrets in the application, all API keys and sensitive information is stored in a `.env` file.
+A `.env.example` file has been provided as a starting point, and can be copied and used for the `.env` file locally.
 Just fill in the API keys that you've registered for Geoapify and OpenWeatherAPI.

 ## External services